department-of-veterans-affairs/abd-vro/Audit.md

         .log("MAS response: ${body}");
 ```

+The auditProcessor bean injected above is responsible for providing a processor that will generate and transmit the event.

 We still need a mechanism to extract the event identifier from the payloads.
 Instead of relying on reflection, we require that auditable payloads implement an Auditable interface like this: